disclose/dioterms/core-terms-bbp.md

-# [organization] Bug Bounty Policy
+# {{organization}} Bug Bounty Policy

 ## Introduction

-[organization] welcomes feedback from security researchers and the general public to help improve our security.
+{{organization}} welcomes feedback from security researchers and the general public to help improve our security.
 If you believe you have discovered a vulnerability, privacy issue, exposed data, or other security issues in any of our assets, we want to hear from you.
 This policy outlines steps for reporting vulnerabilities to us, what we expect, what you can expect from us.

 ## Systems in Scope

 [INSERT LIST HERE]

-This policy applies only to any digital assets owned, operated, or maintained by [organization] for which [organization] can legally authorize security testing.
+This policy applies only to any digital assets owned, operated, or maintained by {{organization}} for which {{organization}} can legally authorize security testing.
 Any assets not listed above are out-of-scope for security testing under this policy.

 ## Out of Scope